-The integral differences between townhouses and condos lie in the ownership and financial responsibilities pertaining to each type of residence.
+The main differences between townhouses and condos lie in the ownership and financial responsibilities pertaining to each type of residence.
+Condos are generally more affordable to purchase than townhouses are because you’re buying one unit rather than the land as well.

 When you purchase a condo, you’re purchasing one unit of the building and your personal home exists within those walls.
 You also share ownership of the rest of the building with the other unit owners in the building.This includes the structure itself and other common areas like green space, recreation spaces, a shared roof, pool, or gym.